webpack-contrib/webpack-command/README.md

 - docs for `teach` command, `pre` and `post` install, `--forget`
 - docs for writing commands

+## Bennies

+- will validate all flag types first
+- will catch misspelled flags

 ## Contributing

 Please take a moment to read our contributing guidelines if you haven't yet done so.